 Legal separation actions are fairly uncommon.
 In some instances, however, legal separations are beneficial alternatives to divorce actions.
 As part of a legal separation, the court still enters orders affecting finances and property, child support, and parenting.

-McKinley Irvin's experienced Washington divorce and legal separation lawyers can assist you with formulating and executing the best course of action in these circumstances.
+McKinley Irvin's experienced Washington legal separation lawyers can assist you with formulating and executing the best course of action in these circumstances.